 To gain MDSAP certification, medical device manufacturers must complete the following three steps:

 - On-site audit

 Device makers selling into Canada will be subjected to annual reviews, with a recertification audit every third year.
-Compliance with the Medical Device Single Audit Programme is based on meeting the guidelines from the ISO 13485 standard on quality management systems for medical devices.
+Compliance with the Medical Device Single Audit Program is based on meeting the guidelines from the ISO 13485 standard on quality management systems for medical devices.